Written by Naina Singh, a grade 6 student

 Who you know as Santa today didn’t always have that name.

 The history goes back to the Roman empire of the 3rd and 4th centuries (yup that was a long time ago).
 So the story goes that there was a Greek priest with the name Saint Nicholas, who was born in 280 AD.
-He grew up to become a Bishop, in a town in what is Turkey today.
+He grew up to become a A senior member of the Christian church, in a town in what is Turkey today.

 But what does that have to do with Santa?